shuishenghualalala/ACROBAT_submit/README.md

 * Image preprocess

 >To locate tissues in slices, Unet was used to get the bounding boxes of tissues.
 For H&E WSIs, it is easy to extract tissue masks using color deconvolution.
 So we performed color deconvolution on H&E WSIs to extract the tissue bounding boxes.
 And then, they were input into Unet as labels to train the model.
 Finally, bounding boxes of IHC WSIs were generated from Unet.
-Images were cropped according to bounding boxes.
+Images were cropped according to bounding boxes and downsampled to lower resolution.

->We counted the rotation angle interval between each pair of images as labels, which are considered the weak supervision information of the algorithm.
-The angular difference between the images to be aligned was divided into four intervals, which are [0°,90°], [90°,180°], [180°,270°], [270°,360°], with corresponding labels of 0, 1, 2, 3, respectively.
+>We counted the rotation angle interval between each pair of images as labels, which are considered the weak supervision information of the registration algorithm.
+The angular difference between the pair of images to be aligned was divided into four intervals, which are [0°,90°], (90°,180°], (180°,270°], [270°,360°), with corresponding labels of 0, 1, 2, 3, respectively.
 The source images were rotated according to the labels.
 For example, label 0 for 0 degrees, label 1 for  90 degrees, and so on.

 * Affine registration

 >A model similar to [1] was used to perform affine registration.
+It has two inputs, the source image, and the target image.
+A Resnet block is applied to extract high-level image features.
+Then, the correlation layer fuses the features of the source image and the target image and generates a vector with six elements to represent the affine parameters.
 The network was pre-trained with the in-house pathological dataset, which includes 8000 pairs.
 The size of the input images was 512×512 pixels.
 The loss function was normalized cross-correlation (NCC).

 * Deformable registration

->MaskFlownet pre-trained with the Sintel dataset was utilized for deformable registration.
+>The affine parameters generated from the affine network were upsampled and images after affine registration were the inputs to the deformable network.
+MaskFlownet pre-trained with the Sintel dataset was utilized for deformable registration.
 The size of the input images was 1024×1024 pixels.
 The loss functions were NCC and curvature loss.

 ## Installation of MaskFlownet
 The correlation package must be installed first: